JohanDev6/TEMPLATE_My-react-typescript-styled/README.md

 │   │   │   └── index.tsx
 │   │   │       styles.ts
 │   │   │       component.spec.ts
-│   │   │       IComponent.ts # All types and Interface for component
 │   ├── pages or screens
 │   │   ├── home # Folder for page
 │   │   │   └── index.tsx
 │   │   │       styles.ts
-│   │   │       page.spec.ts
-│   │   │       IPage.ts # All types and Interface for page
 │   │   ├── notfound # Folder for page
 │   │   │   └── index.tsx
 │   │   │       styles.ts
-│   │   │       page.spec.ts
-│   │   │       IPage.ts # All types and Interface for componen
 │   ├── providers
 │   │   ├── mainProvider
 │   │   │   └── index.tsx